-GK Hair is a well-respected salon-professional brand in the keratin hair treatment space.
-Customers describe their Juvexin smoothing system as one of the best around for its easy application and excellent results.
+GK Hair is a well-respected salon-professional brand.
+Customers describe their Juvexin smoothing system as the best keratin treatment around for its easy application and excellent results.

 It’s a perfect blend of modern science and botanical ingredients that work seamlessly to repair, nourish, and protect the hair from the very first application.